 The other solution is to use toughened glass infills as part of a balcony or balustrade.

-• Easy to clean – all they take is a wipe down with a damp, soapy cloth or use a high-quality, non-abrasive glass cleaner.
+• Easy to clean – all they take is a wipe down with a damp, soapy cloth.
+Or alternatively use a high-quality, non-abrasive glass cleaner.

-• Tough – children can lean heavily on the glass, as well as knock things against it but it is unlikely to shatter or break.
-In fact, toughened glass balustrade infills are more likely to chip at the corners but again, this takes significant impact over a period of time.
+• Tough – children can lean heavily on the glass or knock things against it.
+But it is unlikely to shatter or break.
+In fact, toughened glass balustrade infills are more likely to chip at the corners.
+Although again, this takes significant impact over a period of time.

 • Minimal gaps around the edge and post sections – glass infills fit well within the frame and this means the gaps for trapping heads and other body parts is so small that the possibility is almost minimal.